Understanding Behavior Activation for Emotional Well-being

 Negative Feeling Affects and Protective Behaviors

 Negative feeling affects adaptively motivate protective behaviors.
 We pull back, withdrawing from threatening stimuli in our environment.
 We overcommit and the heaviness looms warning of potential burnout. so we pull back, lighten our load and recover.
 In maladaptive responses, we pull back too far, escape into our tormented mind, and fear returning to the normalcy of living.
 Pulling back too far, failing to engage in living has a snowballing effect, enhancing life problems rather than protect against them.

-The theory behind behavior activation is that healthy engagement will invite positive emotions.
-Perhaps, a reversal from Barbara Fredrickson’s broaden and build theory.
-Fredrickson theorizes that positive emotions broaden mindsets and build greater coping mechanisms.
-Through the security of positive emotions we explore new possibilities.
+Behavior activation theory doesn’t contend that the broaden and build theory is false; the theory only suggests that the reverse is also true.
+By engaging in positive activity, we invite positive emotions.
 Aaron T. Beck, the father of cognitive therapy, also supports the behavior approach to improving emotions, along with cognitive restructuring.
-He wrote that “a success experience in achieving a behavioral goal is likely to be more powerful than cognitive methods in contradicting erroneous beliefs such as ‘I am incapable of doing anything'” (1987, p.
+He wrote that, “A success experience in achieving a behavioral goal is likely to be more powerful than cognitive methods in contradicting erroneous beliefs such as ‘I am incapable of doing anything’” (Beck, 1987, p.
 5).

 Behavior Activation and Positive Feedback Loops